Dave-team/Knowledge-base/Plants.md

 - Feed once a month from spring to late summer
 - Dust the leaves to allow sunlight in

+*Heart of Jesus*
+- Indirect sunlight
+- Watering each week or when the top 3 cm has dried out.
+Water until the soil is fully saturated
+- Fertilize once a month during growth season

+*Elephants Ears*
+- Partial sunlight to full shade
+- Watering each week or when the top 3 cm has dried out.
+Water until the soil is fully saturated

+*Rubber plant*
+- Full to partial sun
+- Average water needs when top 3 cm has dried out
+- Fertilize once a month during growth season

 ## Potting
 - When receiving a plant, let it get climatized